bruhmastir/library/docs/vacc_documents/policies/training_policy.md

 ### Attending a Mentoring Session
 Mentoring sessions will be conducted via the [Arabian vACC Discord Server](https://community.vatsim.net/), which offers the ability to use screen-sharing when necessary.
 Students should join the waiting room promptly, fully prepared with their controlling software configured and any necessary resources at hand, ready to begin the session as soon as their mentor or instructor moves them into the training room.

+!!! info
     Due to local regulations in the U.A.E, where VOIP services like Discord are blocked, students residing in the U.A.E will not be able to conduct their sessions through Discord.
 In such cases, an alternative communication platform may be used, subject to agreement between the student and their mentor or instructor.
 While it is possible to use a VPN to bypass these restrictions, the Arabian vACC does not support or endorse the use of VPNs.

 ### Solo Validations
 In accordance with the Middle East & North Africa Division ATC Training Policy, the Arabian vACC is responsible for issuing solo validations for students working toward their tower, approach, and center ratings.
 The responsibility for these validations lies with the assigned mentor or instructor.
 The following solo validations may be granted:

 - **Tower:**
     - Available to Arabian vACC residents training for S2.
     - Granted for the position where the student's training has taken place.
     - Valid for up to 90 days.
 - **Approach:**
     - Available to Arabian vACC residents training for S3.
     - Granted for the position where the student's training has taken place.
     - Valid for up to 90 days.
 - **Center:**
     - Available to Arabian vACC residents training for C1.
     - Granted for the position where the student's training has taken place.
     - Valid for up to 90 days.

 Solo validations will only be granted for a maximum of 30 days at a time before a practical exam is required.
 If a student does not pass the exam, they may continue to operate under a solo validation after receiving additional mentoring sessions.
 Students holding a solo validation are authorized to control at any time on their assigned training position, including during events, without the presence of a mentor.